MisterXY89/chat-doc/HACKING.md

 Additionally, we also provide and collect multiple data sources for future training and optimization.

 <!-- two runs -->
-As of now, we have trained two models, the first (13B) on the ICD-11 dataset and the other (7B) one on the XXX dataset.
+As of now, we have trained two models, the first (13B) on the ICD-11 dataset and the other (7B) one on the "dialogue-full" dataset.

 The training is implemented in the [chat_doc/training](chat_doc/training) folder.